aws-samples/hpc-applications/apps/Gromacs/README.md

 The Arm launcher auto-discovers the most recently modified env script under `aarch64-graviton4-ompi5/<tag>/`, then `aarch64-graviton3-ompi5/<tag>/`, then `aarch64-graviton3/<tag>/`.
 Override with `--export=ALL,GROMACS_ENV=/path/to/gromacs-<tag>-ompi5-env.sh` to pin a specific build (e.g., to compare Graviton3E + OpenMPI 4 against Graviton3E + OpenMPI 5 on the same hardware).
 Graviton4 + OpenMPI 4 is rejected at submit time — same constraint as the build script.

-### GPU examples (Phase 3, benchmark methodology being redone)
+### GPU examples — single-simulation launcher (reference only)

-> The GPU benchmark launcher below runs, but the **single-simulation multi-GPU scaling approach it implements is not the recommended way to run GROMACS on GPUs** (it anti-scales over PCIe — see Performance → GPU).
-It is kept for reference while the MPS-based methodology is built out.
-Do not use these numbers for customer recommendations.
+> **For throughput workloads, use the MPS GPU-sharing benchmark ([`GPU/gromacs-mps-benchmark.sbatch`](GPU/gromacs-mps-benchmark.sbatch)), not this launcher.** The single-simulation launcher below scales *one* GROMACS simulation across multiple GPUs, which **anti-scales over PCIe** on these instances (see Performance → GPU).
+It is kept as a single-GPU reference and for the rare large system that genuinely needs multi-GPU; do not use its multi-GPU scaling numbers for customer recommendations.

 The GPU launcher dispatches to one of three execution paths based on `GPU_COUNT` vs detected GPUs/node: